 If you don’t clear this area you will get a poor smell coming from the machine, and even a burning smell on occasions.

-Cause 8: Grime Under the Machine
+Cause 8: Grime under or around the machine

 It’s easy to assume that the odour you get when you switch on your tumble dryer is coming from inside the dryer.
 But it doesn’t have to be this way.